how to make a calculator 3

 I add a return statement to the

-a_random_numberfunction intest_calculator.pyto make it happen6def a_random_number(): 7 return 0 8 return random.triangular(-1000.0, 1000.0)the terminal shows ZeroDivisionError
+a_random_numberfunction intest_calculator.pyto make it happen6def a_random_number(): 7 return 0 8 return random.triangular(-1000.0, 1000.0)the terminal is my friend, and shows ZeroDivisionError

-0whenrandom_second_numberis0but the result should be'brmph?!
+random_second_numberis0should be'brmph?!
 I cannot divide by 0.
 Try again...'I add an exception handler to the test

 43 def test_division(self): 44 try: 45 self.assertEqual( 46 src.calculator.divide( 47 self.random_first_number, 48 self.random_second_number 49 ), 50 self.random_first_number/self.random_second_number 51 ) 52 except ZeroDivisionError: 53 self.assertEqual( 54 src.calculator.divide(self.random_first_number, 0), 55 'brmph?!
 I cannot divide by 0.
 Try again...'
-56 )the test passes
+56 )the test passes.

 I remove the return statement from

-a_random_numberto go back to testing with a range of random numbers1import random 2import src.calculator 3import unittest 4 5 6def a_random_number(): 7 return random.triangular(-1000.0, 1000.0) 8 9 10class TestCalculator(unittest.TestCase):the test is still green
+a_random_numberto go back to testing with a range of random numbers1import random 2import src.calculator 3import unittest 4 5 6def a_random_number(): 7 return random.triangular(-1000.0, 1000.0) 8 9 10class TestCalculator(unittest.TestCase):the test is still green.

 close the project